 her familiar refrain

-your familiar refrain Oh god, you wake one morning
+Oh god, you wake one morning

 realize this is the same day, again